 It provides a durable polyurethane coating that you can use on various substrates, not just wood.
 You can use it to touch up metal floors, aluminum, ceramic, and fiberglass that have been adequately primed.

-Thanks to the recipe, we like that this paint is protected from deterioration, flaking, and chipping.
+Thanks to the recipe, this paint protects surfaces from deterioration, flaking, and chipping.
 If you apply this coating to a surface that has been painted or worn, the result will be a new and improved appearance.

 - It takes time to dry